tokkonopapa/WP-Super-Preload/README.md

 you can set the garbage collection interval to 600 seconds (in your caching plugin's settings) and 200 pages to be requested in each garbage collection (in this plugin's settings).

+### Notice:
+Current version doesn't support recursive sub-sitemap.
+So it can not be used with [WordPress SEO by Yoast][SEO] which makes sub-sitemap.

 ### Recommendation: